nftrueb/The-Trust-Diamond/README.md

 ## Team Information

-Our team members came together because ...
+Although from the same Value Stream, most of us never worked together but heard about the good work each one of us have been doing.
+Our team members came together because we wanted to use this opportunity to know each other and be able to learn from each other.

 | Name | Business Unit |
 | --- | --- |